software-students-spring2024/1-specification-exercise-nojobnoproblem/README.md

 9. As a beauty influencer, I want access to detailed product information and reviews so that I can recommend trustworthy skincare products to my followers with confidence.

-10. As someone looking to add a new product to my skincare routine, I want to keep track of potential products that would be a good fit for my skin.
+10. As someone looking to add a new product to my skincare routine, I want to keep track of potential products so I can easily compare them and select the best one for my skin.

 ## Activity Diagrams